buddycloud/buddycloud-tests-framework/README.md

 >
 > *Important:*
 >
-> 1. You can always prepend a hashtag to a line of the configuration file to make the test suite won't include that particular test.
+> 1. You can always prepend a hashtag to a line of the configuration file to make sure the test suite won't include that particular test.

 So, that's all, folks!